defaultxr/cl-patterns/README.md

   * the same should be true for when you set the values - setting `db` and then accessing `amp` will return the value of the `db` you set converted to `amp`
   * interally, an Event only keeps track of `amp` and just converts to whatever type you request, or converts whatever type you give it to `amp`.
 * more metadata in patterns and streams so that it's easier to write functions that process streams/patterns/etc
-* use the `prove` library to write tests for the patterns.
 * make it easy to combine patterns by "injecting" the results of an event pattern into its parent event pattern
   * i.e.:
   `(next-n (pbind :foo (pseq '(hey how are ya)) :inject (pbind :bar (pseq '(1 2 3)))) 3)`